wp-plugins/wp-social-invitations/readme.txt

 = Premium version =

+* Content locker - Share you content only to users that invited their friends by using a simple shortcode
+* MyCRED & Cubepoints integration
+* Bypass registration lock- To use the plugin on private sites that works with invitation only
 * Facebook delivers chat messages instead of posting into user wall
 * Linkedin delivers private messages instead of posting into user status
 * Twitter delivers Private messages instead of posting a tweet